Interesting little backstory about the big, old tree at Windsor Mansion ruins in Mississippi

 What you’re looking at here are the remaining 23 columns of Windsor Mansion.
 The house was built in 1861, it survived the Civil War, but was burned to the ground in 1890s after a visitor tossed hot cigar ashes onto a pile of renovation rubble.

-Let’s admire these columns for a minute, and then I’ll get back to the topic of the tree.
+Now, back to the topic of the tree.

+This old tree has seen a lot of history.
 And that’s why I say this tree is a rock star.

 Thanks for reading!